-2) The video consumption on mobile phones rises by 100% every year (source).
+2) Video consumption on mobile phones rises by 100% annually (source).

-Indirectly, this means that by not using video, you might reach less and less potential real estate clients through their mobile phones, potentially affecting your sales in a negative way.
+By not using video, you might reach fewer and fewer potential real estate clients through their mobile phones, potentially negatively affecting your sales.

-3) Videos distributed via social media generates 1200% more shares than text and images combined (source).
+3) Videos distributed via social media generate 1200% more shares than text and images combined (source).

-On the same note, 92% of users watching video on their mobile phones will share it with others (source).
+On the same note, 92% of users watching videos on their mobile phones will share them with others (source).

-So, producing real estate videos and distributing them on social media channels is likely to decrease your advertising costs by reducing your costs per click and increasing click-through rates.
+So, producing real estate videos and distributing them on social media channels will likely decrease your advertising costs by reducing your costs per click and increasing click-through rates.

-This means that if you want to use internet marketing sales funnels and not leave money on the table, videos should be part of your overall strategy.
+Suppose you want to use internet marketing sales funnels and not leave money on the table.
+In that case, videos should be part of your overall strategy.

 6) The retention rate is higher for videos.